reslp/reproducibility-workshop/day-2/exercise-3-advanced-docker.rst

 Note the flag ``-t`` which I use to name the image ``automatic_blast_image``.
 The ``.`` is mandatory and just tells it to look for a file called ``Dockerfile`` (per default) in your current working directory.
-This behavior can be changed, but you can try to figure that one out for yourself if you want.
+This behavior can be changed, i.e. you can specifiy a custom filename for your Dockerfile, but you can try to figure that one out for yourself if you want.

 You will see the same information as before during system update, but then unfortunately we get an error.
 Remember you've been prompted to agree that extra diskspace is used before?
 Docker does not allow user interaction during build.
-Let's make a small change to the Dockerfile to fix that - just add ``-y``, which is an option of the install command and just means 'don't prompt - yes to all'.
+Let's make a small change to the Dockerfile to fix that - add ``-y`` to the ``apt install`` command, which tells apt: 'don't prompt - yes to all'.

 ::